Dr Donald Harry Skinner

-Dr Donald Skinner is a chief specialist researcher in the Social Aspects of HIV/AIDS and Health research programme.
+Dr Donald Skinner is a Director within the Human and Social Capabilities (HSC) division of the HSRC.
 He holds an MA in clinical psychology and a PhD in psychology from the University of Cape Town (UCT).
 His PhD research focused on behaviour theory in relation to HIV prevention.

 He was previously employed at the Medical Research Council (MRC) in Cape Town as part of an AIDS research unit and also worked at the Trauma Centre for Survivors of Violence and Torture as a researcher and clinician.
 Before joining the HSRC, Dr Skinner was the director of the AIDS and Society research unit at UCT.
 In that capacity he participated in research across a range of disciplines and sectors.